- Commissions ▼

 [Note: Stephen insists this happened in March 1956, not as Bob described it in March 1955.
 The reason Stephen is adamant on this is because he was on board as they were preparing to start the 55/56 commission sailing from Plymouth on April 1.
 He was also on board at the end of the commission going up to Scotland in March 1956 where they unloaded all the ship's ammunition prior for a refit]

 The Chinese ABCD cafe was on Dockyard Road, Trincomalee, Sri Lanka and catered to foreign visitors - especially British sailors.
-It might even still be there because on March 19, 2013, in an article that appeared in both the Colombo Telegraph and the Daily FT, Charitha Ratwatte wrote that "The iconic Chinese-owned ABC café at the entrance to SLNS Tissa, and its speciality of iced lime juice soda, is an unforgettable experience."
+It might even still be there because on March 19, 2013, in an article that appeared in both the Colombo Telegraph and the Daily FT, Charitha Ratwatte wrote that "The iconic Chinese-owned ABC café at the entrance to SLNS Tissa, and its specialty of iced lime juice soda, is an unforgettable experience."
 He also wrote that "Trincomalee was a huge British naval base.
 Members of the Chinese community domiciled in Trincomalee today are said to be descendants of the laundry men the British Navy inducted from Hong Kong to service the base."

 On February 4, 1948, Ceylon was granted independence as the Dominion of Ceylon.
 Dominion status within the British Commonwealth was retained until May 22, 1972 when it became a republic and was renamed the Republic of Sri Lanka.
 The huge naval and air bases were take over by Sri Lanka in 1957, and today SLNS Tissa and SLN Dockyard are used by the Sri Lankan Navy.